RoboticsLabURJC/2017-tfm-nuria-oyaga/README.md

 # 2017-tfm-nuria-oyaga
+## Recurrent Neural Networks - LSTM
+Once we have tested the prediction with simple networks without recurrences, we start to train, with the same data, networks that incorporate recurrence.
+In particular, we will focus the work on the LSTM networks helping us with the tutorials of

+### Linear Functions dataset

 ## Non-Recurrent Neural Networks
 The first step was to try to solve the problem of prediction with a classical neural network that does not use recurrence.
 We carry out the training of different networks with the generated data.